bluelinklabs/ctzn/docs/schemas.md

 - `json-table` A table containing stored JSON entries.
 - `json-view` A view of JSON data which is generated at runtime.
 - `blob-view` A view of binary blobs which is generated at runtime.
+- `dbmethod` A callable method defined on a database.

 Schemas contain the following standard attributes: